parallelchain-io/parallelchain-docs/docs/toolings/pchain_cli/install_and_setup.md

     ```PowerShell
     ./pchain_client.exe --version
     ```

+Upon first use of `pchain_client`, you will be prompted to set up a password to protect your account keypairs.
+Please note that this password can be different from the password you used in ParallelChain Explorer.
+Alternatively, you can skip the password protection by simply pressing Enter.

 You will be required to enter your password twice.
 If your password is set successfully, you will see a return message with `pchain_client` version shown on console.

 **WARNING:**